ycechungAI/goose/documentation/docs/getting-started/providers.md

    │  ○ OpenRouter
    └
    ```
-   4. Enter your API key (and any other configuration details) when prompted
+   4. Enter your API key (and any other configuration details) when prompted.

    ```
    ┌   goose-configure